fabricioescobar9/cse210-projects/README.md

 # cse210-ww-student-template
-Hi I'm Fabricio Escobar, and today I'm learning how to use the commands Git
+Hi I'm Fabricio Escobar, and today I'm learning how to use the Git commands.

 This repository contains the starter code for many different projects.
 They are arranged as follows: